Back to Blog

 These aren't edge cases.
 They're the normal risks of storing private things in places that weren't built with real privacy in mind.

-Writing honestly requires trusting the lock
+Writing honestly requires trusting the system you chose

 There's a reason people whisper secrets in empty rooms.
 Privacy changes what we're willing to say.